Who we are

-The service assesses and treats troubled children and young people (under 18) with mental health problems and their families, from two community settings in Hackney.
-The teams include Psychiatrists, Psychotherapists, Psychologists, Family Therapists and Community Mental Health Nurses trained to work with children, young people and their families
+The service assesses and treats children and young people (under 18) with mental health problems and their families, from two community settings in Hackney.
+The teams include Psychiatrists, Psychotherapists, Psychologists, Family Therapists and Community Mental Health Nurses trained to work with children, young people and their families.

 Any professional can write to or telephone the local Child and Adolescent Mental Health Service to discuss a referral, or make a referral by filling in a referral form giving details of the family, the concerns and any other relevant background information, and sending or faxing it to one of the teams.

 You can request an appointment through your GP, school, youth worker, social worker.
 We will contact you with the date and time of the appointment in the post, let us know if you’d rather we didn’t send a letter.

 CAMHS services are available to children and young people who are at risk of significant, persistent and/or complex emotional and mental health difficulties.

 The following general categories describe the children and young people who would benefit from specialist assessment and treatment:

 - Severe impairment of functioning associated with some mental disorders